 Student Artwork on Display

-The Howell Carnegie Library is pleased to display artwork from our Jr. Artist Program in the Youth Services Department of the library.
+The Howell Carnegie Library, in partnership with local schools, is pleased to display artwork from Hutchings Elementary School in the Youth Services Department of the library.
 Displays are scheduled to change every month during the school year.

 Featured Artists